 What insights can the social determinants of health reveal?

-Experian Health’s Social Determinants of Health solution offers holistic insight into the financial, transportation and technology barriers individuals may experience.
+Experian Health’s Social Determinants of Health solution offers holistic insight into the financial, transportation, and technological barriers individuals may experience.
 These barriers could hinder their access to care, medication, food, and housing.
 It’s important to find a solution like ours that offers prioritized, proactive suggestions for interventions that help remove or reduce such barriers for improved health outcomes.
 Our rich household data sets can provide key insights into the SDOH.
 This data can answer key questions such as:

 - Are there existing populations with housing instability issues?